jvespalec/gis-projects/README.md

 - Adobe Illustrator used for final map design and finishing touches

 **Maps Produced:**
-- Choropleth map of original HOLC redlining boundaries with school quality symbols
+- Choropleth map of original HOLC redlining boundaries with school quality data by district
 - Proximity/heat map showing a lack of accessibility to highly rated schools in relation to redlined areas

-**Reflection:**
-This project helped me connect historical geographies with present-day educational disparities.
-While the maps do not capture every social or economic factor, they illustrate how the legacy of redlining continues to influence access to high-quality schools in Milwaukee County.
-I was proud of how this project allowed me to merge technical GIS skills with a socially meaningful topic.

 ---

 ##